ericizant/assignments/warm-ups/02_anti_caps/README.md

+Warmup - Anti Caps

-Write a function called antiCaps which accepts a string and returns a string.
-The purpose of the function is to invert the capitalization of each letter in a string.
-For example:
+For this warm-up exercise we wrote a Javascript function called that accepts a string and returns a string, but with one catch: This function inverts the capitalization of each letter in the returned string!